karmaniverous/stan/stan.system.md

 - Read the README for developer intent and obey toolchain expectations (build, test, CI).
 - `/stan.project.md` contains project specific requirements, cross-cutting concerns, and conventions.
 Read it for context & update it as needed.
+- Versioning policy (major version 0): DO NOT add backward‑compatibility hacks in an unreleased codebase.
+Prefer simplifying changes even if they break prior behavior.

 # Response Format (MANDATORY)